aaronalbinson/fresh/src/pages/accessibility.md

       there may be some legacy pages and pages developed by third-parties that are not fully compliant with our standards.
-If you would like further information about our accessibility standards or have problems accessing this website, please contact us.
+If you would like further information about our accessibility standards or have problems accessing this website, please do not hesitate to get in touch.

       ## Additional information